Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Measure based view of attention

 In particular, the pushforward measure $T^{K,Q,V} \phantom{}_\# \mu$ of $\mu$ through $T^{K,Q,V}$ is Gaussian, i.e., $T^{K,Q,V} \phantom{}_\# \mu = \mathcal{N}(V({\rm I}_d+\Gamma K^\top Q)m,V\Gamma K^\top Q \Gamma (V\Gamma K^\top Q)^\top)$. \end{lemma}

-This result was recently proved by \citet[][Lemma 4.1]{castin2025unified}.
-In particular, it states that when the full token measure $\mu$ is provided as prompt input, softmax‑based attention behaves essentially like a linear transformation.
+This result states that when the full token measure $\mu$ is provided as prompt input, softmax‑based attention behaves essentially like a linear transformation.
+More precisely, it coincides with a normalized self-attention layer for centered Gaussian inputs (see Appendix~\ref{app:linearattention} for further details).

-However, it remains unclear how this relationship extends to realistic settings with finite—albeit possibly large—prompt lengths $L$.
-To address this question, \Cref{sec:concentration} provides quantitative bounds characterizing the concentration of $T^{K,Q,V}[\hat{\mu}_L]$ towards its infinite-prompt counterpart $T^{K,Q,V}[\mu]$, when $\hat{\mu}_L$ is the empirical measure of $L$ i.i.d.\ tokens distributed according to $\mu$.
+\looseness=-1 However, it remains unclear how this relationship extends to realistic settings with finite—albeit possibly large—prompt lengths $L$.
+To address this question, Section~\ref{sec:concentration} provides quantitative bounds characterizing the concentration of $T^{K,Q,V}[\hat{\mu}_L]$ towards its infinite-prompt counterpart $T^{K,Q,V}[\mu]$, when $\hat{\mu}_L$ is the empirical measure of $L$ i.i.d.\ tokens distributed according to $\mu$.
 Notably, these concentration results are derived in a setting that goes beyond Gaussian measures, allowing for more general input distributions.